fengb/zee_alloc/README.md

 14     8
 15     4  smallest block

--- unused nodes
++ unused nodes
 ```

 Size order is reversed because 0 and 1 are special.
 I believe counting down had
 slightly better semantics than counting up but I haven't actually tested it.

 Wasm only allows for allocating entire pages (64K) at a time.
 Current architecture is
 heavily influenced by this behavior.
+In a real OS, the page size is much smaller at 4K.
+Everything should work as expected even if it's not as efficient as possible.

 Upon initialization, we allocate an entire page for unused nodes (~5400).
 This is
 rather extreme and we should tune the first page to have some actual usage space.